 If we’re staying in a hotel, one evening spent in our room with room service and a pay-per-view movie is a BIG treat in Flea’s world.
 In cities, we’ll often hunt out a local children’s playground so Flea can go feral while I read a book, and surfing lessons are the perfect opportunity to get some sunbathing in – just remember to stand up every once in a while and shout something encouraging like, “Wowzers!
 Go you!”

 Going on holiday should be a chance to spend time with our children, and dining out is a big part of our travel experience.
+Since I don’t have another adult to chat with, I insist on Flea being good company at the table.
 Try and avoid the temptation to give the kids an iPad and headphones and instead talk to them.
 But let’s face it, most kids aren’t known for their dinner party small talk.

 Flea and I have a series of traditional games we only play on holiday, based around people spotting, making up poetry, quizzes on any topic imaginable, and listing our top 10s in increasingly obscure categories.
 I always, always carry a deck of cards and a notebook with pencils when we travel, for quick games of Hangman, Noughts and Crosses and Squares at the dinner table.